bspeice/speice.io/_drafts/isomorphic-apps.md

 Javascript for it, but I really don't feel inclined to whip out good ol' [wxWidgets].

-Now there are other native solutions ([libui-rs], [conrod], [oh hey wxWdidgets again!][wxRust]), but those also potentially have their own issues with distribution, styling, etc.
-With Electron, I can `yarn create electron-app my-app` and just get going, knowing that distribution/upgrades/etc. are built in.
+Now there are other native solutions ([libui-rs], [conrod], [oh hey wxWdidgets again!][wxRust]), but those also have their own issues with distribution, styling, etc. With Electron, I can `yarn create electron-app my-app` and just get going, knowing that packaging/upgrades/etc. are built in.

 My question is: given recent innovations with WASM, *are we Electron yet*?